creimers/colaboration-manifest/README.md

 3. #️⃣ feature branches and commits are prefixed with the issue number (e.g. `feature/#21-red-button`)

-4. 🌘 all pending commits are pushed to remote at the end of the day
+4. 🌘 all pending commits are pushed to remote at the end of the day (the latest)

-5. 👀 all pull requests need >= 1 review
+5. 👀 all pull requests need >= 1 review before merging

 6. 💀 when a deadline is declared and agreed upon, it has to be met at all costs.
-If it can't be kept, those affected have to be notified in due time.
+If it can't be kept, those affected have to be notified in due time (the sooner, the better)

 7. 🗓 hour sheets and invoices are submitted during the first week of the following month